jenkins-x/jx-docs/content/developing/_index.md

 toc: false
 ---

 Jenkins X allows you to edit app code by using a Kubernetes Pod which we call `DevPod`.
-This helps you develop inside the cloud with the same container images and pod templates as the CI/CD pipelines.
+This helps you develop inside the cloud with the same software tools, platform, container images and pod templates as the CI/CD pipelines.
+This helps keep everyone in the team and your CI/CD pipelines using the same platform and tools all the time to reduce waste and avoid those pesky 'it works on my laptop but not in production' issues.

 There are a couple of ways that you as a developer can quickly become productive when editing an app, and add value ultra fast.

 There are specific steps for each approach, and we provide you a visual representation of each workflow, as well as the specific steps to quickly get started.